Jakub3628800/Jakub3628800/README.md

 ## Who Is this person?
 I am a Software Developer currently located in Prague, but I previously worked and studied in Copenhagen, Denmark.
 ## Where did he work?
-I currently work in PureStorage
+I currently work in @purestorage

 I previously worked in:
 - Falcon.io